jakartaee/validation-tck/setup-examples/ant/readme.md

 # Ant + Ivy setup example to run the Jakarta Bean Validation TCK

-This is an example setup to run the Jakarta Bean Validation TCK 2.0 against Glassfish 5 (the Java EE 8 reference implementation) using [Ant](https://ant.apache.org) + [Ivy](http://ant.apache.org/ivy/) as build environment.
+This is an example setup to run the Jakarta Bean Validation TCK 2.0 against Glassfish 5 (the Jakarta EE 8 reference implementation) using [Ant](https://ant.apache.org) + [Ivy](http://ant.apache.org/ivy/) as build environment.

 ## Prerequisites